 Another piece of advice is to have your deposit ready in the form of a certified cheque or bank draft.

-As I state in my interview with the Star:
+As I state in my interview with The Star:

 This helps get sellers “excited” about the offer, because if they accept the offer the cheque will be deposited to the brokerage account “and they’ll be able to have a firm deal…”

-Foreign Investors Guide Conclusion
+International Buyers Guide Conclusion

 But the right real estate agent can make the process far easier and less stressful.